Toronto Pearson International Airport: Other facilities

 Pearson Airport has seven aircraft maintenance hangars, operated by Air Canada, Air Transat, WestJet, and the GTAA, which are used for line maintenance and routine aircraft inspections.
 At the north end of the airfield are numerous independently operated hangars for charter aircraft and personal private aircraft based at Pearson Airport, along with passenger and maintenance facilities to service them.

 The Greater Toronto Airports Authority maintains administrative offices on Convair Drive, near the southeast corner of the airfield.
 Gate Gourmet and CLS Catering Services both operate dedicated flight kitchen facilities at Pearson Airport for airline catering services.
 Aviation fuel is supplied by Esso Avitat (Jet A-1) and Shell Aerocentre (Jet A and A-1), both located in the infield operations area of the airport.

+FedEx has a large distribution centre on the north side of the airfield connected with multiple large jet parking bays and logistics handling facilities for servicing the Greater Toronto Area.

+Bombardier Aviation's Bombardier Global Express business jet final assembly is completed at the Bombardier Aerospace Campus located on the north side of the airfield.